raceychan/learncpp_pdf/README.md

 ## Disclaimer

-all content comes from [learncpp.com](https://learncpp.com), since it specifically states that pdf version should be spread out and people should instead make pdf out of their own, hence this tool
+All content comes from [learncpp.com](https://learncpp.com), since it specifically states that pdf version should be spread out and people should instead make pdf out of their own, hence this tool

 ## Usage